 Adoption is a child protection measure regulated by law that enables a family to be formed with helpless children who cannot be with their biological parents for various reasons.

-First of all, it is important to note that in adoptions, the best interests of the child are paramount, so adoptive parents must meet certain requirements to adopt.
+First of all, it is important to note that in adoptions, the best interests of the child are of utmost importance, thus adoptive parents must meet certain requirements in order to adopt.

 With regard to national adoptions in United States, the competences for adoption and foster care are transferred to each States, so that the people who want to adopt will have to go to the Child Welfare Service in their territory.